cpt-waffle/lhl-lectures/w02d03-networking-with-tcp/w3notes.md

 - Networking with TCP
  (talking about HTTP)
 - build server/build a client
+- (BONUS: you should be able to connect to my computer :) )
 - demo

-## Networking WITH People
+### Networking with People

-- approach the person that i want to talk to
+- find the person to talk to
-- introduce yourself
+- approach them
-- ask them their name
+- initiate convo (hello my name is _______)
-- talk to them
-- wait for a response
-- pause when the other person is speaking
+- You should probably listen to the other person what they are saying
-- listen back for their response
-- wait for them to finish to start talking about things again
-- say your goodbye
+- Ask the questions about themselves
+- finish the convo, by saying: "well thank you for talking me, have a nice day"
 - leave

-### Mediums of Communication
+### What things(mediums) we use to Communicate?

 - voice
 - gestures
-- zoom
+- eye contact
 - text messages
+- emoji
+- zoom(any other platform online)
-- white board
+- making acknowledgment

-## Computer Networking Rules
+### Rules for Computer Communication Networking

-##  Transmission Control  Protocol (TCP)
+###      Transmission Control ^Protocol -----> TCP
 - Computer A
 - Computer B

+- Computer A wants to connect with Computer B
--- Computer A needs to know where Computer B lives (exists) -- Computer A goes to that location in the attempt to connect with Computer B -- Computer B accept the connection
+- Computer A needs to know where Computer B is (lives at, stays at, etc)
+- Computer A goes to the location to initiate contact with Computer B
+- Computer B accepts to talk to Computer A
+-- TALK TO EACH OTHER
--- Computer A sends a message
+- computer A sends a message
--- Computer B receives a message
+- Computer B receives the message
--- Computer B sends a message
+- COmputer B sends a message
--- Computer A receives a message
+- COmputer A receives a message
--- Computer A disconnects!
+- Computer A decides to disconnect, and disconnects

 ## Mediums

+- cables!
+- light (LiFi)
--- wifi
+- wifi
--- blutooth
+- blutooth
--- cables
--- usb
--- fibreoptic
+- fiberoptics
--- cell phone towers
+- cell towers
--- modem
+- modem

 ### HTTP

-### HyperText Transfer Protocol
+HyperText Transfer Protocol

+- Comptuer A wants to talk to computer B and get some info
--- Computer A needs to know where Computer B lives (exists) -- Computer A goes to that location in the attempt to connect with Computer B -- Computer B accept the connection
+- Computer A goes to that location and attemps to connect with Computer B
+- Computer B accepts the connection
--- Computer A sends 1 REQUEST Message
+- Computer A CAN ONLY SEND 1 REQUEST message
--- Computer B sends 1 RESPONSE Message
+- Computer B CAN ONLY SEND 1 RESPONSE message
--- Disconnect happens
+- disconnect

+####

+ network
+ ## ip
+ your address (your computer, or phone, or, smart tv, )
+  # local IP

+  # Global IP
+ internet
+modem and router